klauspost/compress/s2/README.md

 ## Single Blocks

 Similar to Snappy S2 offers single block compression.
 Blocks do not offer the same flexibility and safety as streams, but may be preferable for very small payloads, less than 100K.

 Using a simple `dst := s2.Encode(nil, src)` will compress `src` and return the compressed result.
 It is possible to provide a destination buffer.
 If the buffer has a capacity of `s2.MaxEncodedLen(len(src))` it will be used.
 If not a new will be allocated.

-Alternatively `EncodeBetter` can also be used for better, but slightly slower compression.
+Alternatively `EncodeBetter`/`EncodeBest` can also be used for better, but slightly slower compression.

 Similarly to decompress a block you can use `dst, err := s2.Decode(nil, src)`.
 Again an optional destination buffer can be supplied.
 The `s2.DecodedLen(src)` can be used to get the minimum capacity needed.
 If that is not satisfied a new buffer will be allocated.

 Block function always operate on a single goroutine since it should only be used for small payloads.